buryhoganllc/sonic-playground-guides/guides/electric-forest.md

 ### Scene Changes (Light and Sound cues)

-___As of 9/30/25,___ _Electric Forest_ is programmed to cycle between two music scenes on the hour, and three-quarter hour.
+___As of 10/01/25,___ _Electric Forest_ is programmed perform the John Carpenter mix during open hours, and the Shaun Chasin mix during closed hours.

-1. John Carpenter mix ("March of the Children," "Halloween Main Theme," "Prince of Darkness Main Theme," "The Shape Hunts Allyson," "Christine Main Theme," "The Fog Main Theme," "Weeping Ghost."
-2. Max Martin mix (“Baby One More Time,” “Since You’ve Been Gone,” “Everybody”)

-Through `Power Manager` events, the Carpenter set will be triggered hourly between 11AM and 4PM SUNDAY-FRIDAY, and between 10AM and 5PM SATURDAY.
+Through `Power Manager` events, the Carpenter set will be triggered at 11AM SUNDAY-FRIDAY, and at 10AM SATURDAY.

-The Martin mix will be triggered on the three-quarter hour between 11:45AM and 4:45PM SUNDAY-FRIDAY, and between 10:45AM and 5:45PM SATURDAY.

 At 5PM SUNDAY-FRIDAY, and 6PM SATURDAY, Shaun Chasin's original composition "Movements" will be triggered and will play overnight during the closed hours of the Museum.